Stevetm2/K2_Custom_Macros/README.md

 1.2.
 FIL_RFID_AUTO_SAVE_WITH_Z_ON

 THIS IS EXPERIMENTAL AND MAY CRASH THE NOZZLE INTO THE BED, I DO NOT TAKE RESPONSIBILITY FOR BED COLLISIONS.
-This has the same features as FIL_RFID_AUTO_SAVE_ON, however. on completion of the Calibration print, it also stores the last z_offset which you tuned in Fluidd.
+This has the same features as FIL_RFID_AUTO_SAVE_ON.
+However. on completion of the Calibration print, it also stores the last z_offset which you tuned in Fluidd for that filament.

 Be sure NOT to save your config after it completes the print, or alternatively, reset the z_offset back to zero before any follow up print.
-This stored z_offset will be used, along with the PA and Flow settings, every time the filament is used.
+There are safeguards for this,, but be vigilant the first few uses.
+This stored filament z_offset will ONLY be used on the first filament change of the first layer.
+The the PA and Flow settings are still applied for every filament change throughoutthe print.

 Technical note : Again you can edit the setting for a filament in the variables_macro_settings.txt file, if you wish to set it back to zero for example.
 Be very careful with this feature!